SukkoPera/PsxNewLib/README.md

 - It just didn't work with some controllers, due to timing issues.
 - It looks more like a quick hack at the code level, rather than a well-thought-out and polished library.

-In order to take of all these issues, I started working on a new library, and so PsxNewLib was born.
+In order to take of these issues, I started working on a new library, and so PsxNewLib was born.

 ## Features
 Currently, PsxNewLib provides access to the status of all the digital buttons, analog sticks (on DualShock and later controllers) and analog buttons (on DualShock 2 and later controllers).
 It also provides functions to enable and disable the analog sticks and buttons.

-It does NOT allow driving the vibration motors available on Dual Shock and later controllers.
+It does NOT allow driving the vibration motors available on DualShock and later controllers.
 I'm not interested in this feature, but if you are, please open an Issue saying so.
 If many people ask, I will look into it.

 ## Using the Library
 First of all you must decide whether you want to use the hardware SPI pins or not.
 According to this, you either have to instantiate a **PsxControllerHwSpi** or **PsxControllerBitBang** object.
 Then you can just refer to the [example sketches](https://github.com/SukkoPera/PsxNewLib/tree/master/examples/) to learn how to use this library, as the interface should be quite straightforward.